110 Important French Adverbs and How to Use Them

 Like English, French allows adjectives to become adverbs by adding a suffix.

 In English, that suffix is “–ly.”
 For example, we can take the adjective “obvious” and turn it into the adverb “obviously” by adding the suffix “-ly.”

 The same is true for French.
 By adding the suffix -ment, French speakers can transform adjectives into adverbs.
 For example:

 malheureuse (unfortunate) → malheureusement (unfortunately)

-Not so fast, though.
-French has a few rules for transforming adjectives into adverbs:
+Rules for transforming adjectives into adverbs: